sklprogs/LanguageTricks/English/Vocabulary.md

 ## dummy \| fake \| mock \| stub

 ***Dummy*** objects are passed around but never actually used.
 Usually they are just used to fill parameter lists.

 ***Fake*** objects actually have working implementations, but usually take some shortcut which makes them not suitable for production (an in memory database is a good example).

 ***Stubs*** provide canned answers to calls made during the test, usually not responding at all to anything outside what’s programmed in for the test.
-Stubs may also record information about calls, such as an email gateway stub that remembers the messages it "sent", or maybe only how many messages it "sent".
+Stubs may also record information about calls, such as an email gateway stub that remembers the messages it “sent”, or maybe only how many messages it “sent”.

 ***Mocks*** are objects pre-programmed with expectations which form a specification of the calls they are expected to receive.
 A mock is not setup in a predetermined way so you have code that does it in your test.
 Mocks in a way are determined at runtime since the code that sets the expectations has to run before they do anything.

 [*Source*](https://stackoverflow.com/questions/3459287/whats-the-difference-between-a-mock-stub)